greasemonkey/greasemonkey/doc/Messages.md

 * `errors` A (possibly empty) list of string error messages.
 * `progress` A number, 0.0 to 1.0, representing the completion so far.

+# UserScriptChanged
+Sent by: `bg/user-script-registry.js`

+Sent when some value (like enabled state) of a script is changed.
+Data:

+* `details` Updated script details.

 # UserScriptInstall
 Sent by: `content/install-dialog.js`
 Received by: `bg/user-script-install.js`